-The principal changes in our financial condition from 2016 to 2017 resulted from additions to transmission and distribution assets and additional long-term debt.
-The average interest rate on our long-term debt was unchanged for this period: 3.5% as of December 31, 2016, and December 31, 2017.
+The principal changes in our financial condition from 2017 to 2018 resulted from additions to transmission and distribution assets and additional long-term debt.
+The average interest rate on our long-term debt increased for this period: 3.7% as of December 31, 2018, compared to 3.5% as of December 31, 2017.